dukeboard/kevoree-modeling-framework/README.md

 Modeling through code
 ----------

-MOF structure of your models like describes in .ecore files only reflect the structural way to store models.
-Indeed ecore format allows you to define operations into models, however these methods need an operation language to define it.
+The MOF structure of your models like described in .ecore files only reflects the structural way to store models.
+Though Ecore allows you to define operations into models, the core of these operations can not be properly described directly in the model, because it depends on the target language of the generation.

-KMF rely on Kotlin execution language to express model behaviors.
-Kotlin language is cross compilable to JS and JVM so such behavior can work in JVM but as well in browser or nodejs platform.
+KMF relies on the Kotlin language to express the core of operations.
+Kotlin language can be cross-compiled to JS and JVM, making the method core seemlessly working in Java and JavaScript (for browser or nodejs platforms).
-KMF rely on a bi-directional synchronization between code and model (ecore files).
-As result you can define behavior in code (.kt files) to eOperation declared in .ecore files but in addition you can declare method and new meta class directly from the code.
+In KMF, the synchronization between code and model (ecore files) is partially bi-directional.
+The skeletons of methods are generated from the operations declared in the model, which eases the completion of the behavioral code of operations.
+In the other way, any method added next to a generated method and any new class declared in the code, is automatically added in the meta-model.

-Use code or model first as needed in your project, but remains one rule, models are domain definition and technical details should be hidden in code.
+Use code or model first as needed in your project, but please remind that models are made to abstract and define the domain concepts; technical details should be hidden in code.

 Kotlin API
 ----------

 ### Aspect API

-Let's take as example a simple FSM metamodel (you can found it [here](https://github.com/dukeboard/kevoree-modeling-framework/tree/master/metamodel/fsm/org.kevoree.modeling.sample.fsm.kt) ).
+Let's take as example a simple FSM metamodel (you can find it [here](https://github.com/dukeboard/kevoree-modeling-framework/tree/master/metamodel/fsm/org.kevoree.modeling.sample.fsm.kt) ).
 In this metamodel we add an operation `run` to the metaclass `Action`.
 Then, you can declare in your src/main/java directory several Kotlin traits implementing the generated interface.
 An example can be found [here](https://github.com/dukeboard/kevoree-modeling-framework/blob/master/metamodel/fsm/org.kevoree.modeling.sample.fsm.kt/src/main/java/org/jetbrains/annotations/MyAspect.kt).

 ``` kotlin
 aspect trait MyAspect : Action {